Talking about mental health

 What is mindfulness?

-What treatments are available for mental health?
+What support is available for mental health?

 When it comes to mental health, we’ve got you covered.

-Ready to get a quote?
+Ready to get a health insurance quote?

 If you’d like a quote, we’ll ask you to provide us with a few personal details and the date you want cover to start.
 We’ll also ask you about customisable cover options, like if you want anyone else added to the cover, and about any medical history you may have.